Glenn-Jaya/hardwork/Report.md

 Originally I made this program for just processes with the intention of a seperate main file for threads.
 But Dr Rasit informed us that we can use preprocessor code to specify whether we are doing threads or processes.
-The benefit of this is that both threads and processes are using manager.c and therefore are using the same overarching logic for both.
+The benefit of this is that both threads and processes are using manager.c and therefore are using the same overarching logic for both, they also print the exact same way.
 This minimizes the amount of difference between the 2 executables produced which is important because we are interested in the difference between the two.

 IFDEF THREADS were used in only 2 places.
 Once in main to decide whether to run the processes.c or threads.c code.
 The other is in manager.h so that the type the array stores can either be pid\_t (an int) or pthread\_t (unsigned long in this environement) at compile time.